FatimaRauf02/ChatClub/README.md

 # What is ChatClub

-A MERN Stack (MongoDB, Express, React, Node.js) real-time chat and video calling application built with the MERN stack.
+A full stack real-time chat and video calling application built with the MERN stack.
 It is a platform where people who want to learn a new language can connect with native speakers.
 You can chat in real time make video calls and practice speaking with people from around the world — completely free.